KOBE BRYANT, LARRY BIRD, AND… GEORGE ZIMMERMAN?

 Now fill in this blank: George Zimmerman is a ___________.

 What’s the right answer?
 What tribe do you belong to?______________________________________________

 In the Summer of 1995, my family moved from the lower middle class Los Angeles neighborhood I grew up in to Anaheim Hills, an upper class region of Orange County, California.
-The previous year, Orange County became the largest municipality to file for Chapter IX bankruptcy in the history of the United States due to some of the most irresponsible investments ever made by government officials.
+The previous year, Orange County became the largest municipality to file for Chapter IX bankruptcy in the history of the United States (at that time) due to some of the most irresponsible investments ever made by government officials.
 Property values continued their decent, and in a matter of months housing prices in Anaheim Hills were shockingly affordable.
 My parents pounced.
 Aided by the $30,000 down payment made by a generous family friend, I suddenly found myself living smack dab in the middle of a culture I had only ever observed from afar.

 Almost immediately, and for the first time in my life, I felt poor.

 We weren’t, of course.
-My family had it easier than countless other Americans.
+My family had it easier than many other Americans.
 But in Los Angeles, my friends wore the same generic brand clothes I did, played with the same plastic toys, and our parents’ cars all leaked similar looking fluids.
 We understood each other.
 We belonged to the same tribe.
 Now I lived in a world where friends picked me up in sparkly new Ford Mustangs and bought me breakfast burritos while we blasted The Offspring on our way to zero period.
 I appreciated my new friends, but never felt like I was one of them.